kine90/mcp-server/README.md

-# Selent MCP
+# Meraki MCP

 A powerful Model Context Protocol (MCP) server that provides dynamic access to the entire Meraki Dashboard API plus advanced compliance and security auditing capabilities.
-Instead of creating hundreds of individual tools, Selent MCP uses intelligent discovery to find and execute any Meraki API endpoint on demand.
+Instead of creating hundreds of individual tools, Meraki MCP uses intelligent discovery to find and execute any Meraki API endpoint on demand.

 ## 🚀 Features